metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 When minting via the JS SDK, you may use the `settings` attribute to provide the required **Mint Settings**.
 The operation will fail if Mint Settings are missing for any guard that requires them.

-Here’s an example using the **Third Party Signer** guard which requires an additional signer and the **Mint Limit** guard which keeps track of own many times a wallet minted from the Candy Machine.
+Here’s an example using the **Third Party Signer** guard which requires an additional signer and the **Mint Limit** guard which keeps track of how many times a wallet minted from the Candy Machine.

 ```tsx
 import { Keypair } from "@solana/web3.js";